 Emotional distress of this kind can also have concrete dollar amounts in the form of bills for long-term therapy and medication to deal with post-traumatic stress disorder.

 Punitive damages refer to damages levied by the court in instances where the actions of the at-fault party are particularly reckless or intentionally dangerous.
 These damages are designed to punish the negligent party as opposed to compensate the losses of the family of a wrongful death victim.

 The hope is that by punishing such aberrant behavior, it will deter such actions in the future.
 This is not something the court does lightly or frequently, however.

 Call Bader Scott Injury Lawyers Today for a Free Consultation

 A loved one’s passing is a tragic loss.
-While you cope, a lawyer can pursue any compensation that you and your family may be entitled to seek through a wrongful death lawsuit.
-Call Bader Scott Injury Lawyers today at (404) 888-8888 to complete a free consultation.
+While you cope, a lawyer can pursue any compensatory damages that you and your family may be entitled to seek through a wrongful death lawsuit.
+Call Bader Scott Injury Lawyers today to complete a free consultation.